A rendering of the resort, set to open in 2025. Photo: Zion Canyon Hot Springs

 In the 1950s, the area reopened as the Dixie Hot Springs Resort, and soon after, the name was changed to “Pah Tempeh,” meaning “water from the rock” in the language of the local Ute people.
 It went through a few different ownership groups until the 1980s, when nearby construction caused the springs to occasionally go dry.
 Owners made one last attempt to operate a resort, but ownership eventually transferred to a local water authority.
 While it was used off and on for the better part of a century, it permanently closed to the public in 2013 for safety concerns.

-The new Zion hot springs will be open for day visits, and resort sources told Matador day passes will likely be around $65 per day, with discounts available for local residents and children.
-The springs will be managed by WorldSprings Resorts, which currently runs two hot springs properties in the US: WorldSprings Grandmark in Texas, and WorldSprings at the Iron Mountain Hot Springs in Glenwood Springs, Colorado.
-The new Zion hot springs will be built at a cost of around $60 million, and construction began in March 2024.
+The new Zion hot springs is open for day visits.
+It costs $49 during off-peak times (Monday through Friday before 2 PM) and $69 during peak times and holidays (after 2 PM on weekdays, all weekends and holidays).
+The springs are managed by WorldSprings Resorts, which currently runs two hot springs properties in the US: WorldSprings Grandmark in Texas, and WorldSprings at the Iron Mountain Hot Springs in Glenwood Springs, Colorado.
 La Verkin sits about 30 minutes from Zion National Park.

 Discover Matador